ShamillFazal/To-do-list-react/README.md

-A to-do list app created in react with my fellow team mates David & Hilda!
-We tried to style it like a school blackboard 😄
+A to-do list app created in react with my fellow team mates David & Hilda as part of a 1 day hackathon!
+We managed to get all of the functionality working and then we had a quick hour at the end of the day to style it.
+Yes, We tried to style it like a school blackboard 😄

 Here is the figma design